 If you have an 17 or 18 inch torso, you might want to try the short and the regular length packs to make sure that you get an optimal torso adjustment.
 Granite Gear also makes a women’s version of the Blaze called the Blaze AC Ki.
 There is also a tendency for the foam panel to buckle under the shoulder straps when the regular sized frame is set to less than 20 inches causing a ridge of foam to dig into the top of your back.
 If you have a short torso try using the shorter pack with a “high” torso length setting to mitigate this issue.

-In addition to adjustable torso sizing, the Blaze AC comes with an interchangeable sizes so that chubby middle-aged people like me can wear packs with shorter torso lengths.
-I have a 38 inch waist, so I got a large sized hip belt which fits me very well.
+In addition to adjustable torso sizing, the Blaze AC comes with interchangeable sizes so that chubby middle-aged people like me can wear packs with shorter torso lengths.
+I have a 38-inch waist, so I got a large-sized hip belt that fits me very well.
 (See the specifications below for hip belt sizing.)
-I can’t tell you how much I appreciate the fact that Granite Gear provides different sized hip belts with the Blaze AC and I wish more backpack manufacturers followed their example.
+I can’t tell you how much I appreciate the fact that Granite Gear provides different-sized hip belts with the Blaze AC and I wish more backpack manufacturers followed their example.

 The hip belt and the contoured shoulder pads are moderately padded without going overboard.
 It’s just not that important for a pack that’s only rated for up to 40 pounds of load.
 Load lifters, hips belt stabilizers, and an adjustable sternum strap are also included.